stlynnxx/Parts-StockCLI/README.md

 ## Current Status

 Parts&Stock is currently in an early CLI phase and in active development.
+This is the dev branch.
+Currently this is the only version of the program, whenever v1.0.0 launches it will be on a different branch and this one will be a development version.

 Current features include:
 - Adding inventory items